symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/menu.md

 ### 2. Installation

 In `/vendor/cedriclombardot/admingenerator-generator-bundle/Admingenerator/GeneratorBundle/Menu` you can find  `DefaultMenuBuilder.php` .
-You must copy this file in your bundle and in your `config.yml` :
+You must copy this file to your bundle and specify it in `/src/app/config/config.yml` :
 ```yaml
 admingenerator_generator:
   knp_menu_class: Acme\YourBundleName\Menu\DefaultMenuBuilder